prpole/dissertation/chapter2/main.md

 merely the same narrative requirements as other forms of historical fiction.
-If he makes the pre-human experience of the Pleistocene more accessible to a modern consciousness, it may paint a clearer sketch of the process of speciation and human development, in the same way that Dreiser makes the economic crisis of 1871 [?] open to experience to form an argument about the crisis-prone nature of capitalism and finance.
+If he makes the pre-human experience of the Pleistocene more accessible to a modern consciousness, it may paint a clearer sketch of the process of speciation and human development, in the same way that Dreiser opens the economic crisis of the 1870s to experience to form an argument about the crisis-prone nature of capitalism and finance.
 But neither novel does anything to expand the temporal scale of their narration within its own bounds, a expansion without which any robust experience of species remains out of reach.

-In a short story from the same period, "To Build a Fire," London performs just such an expansion, and he does so by interrogating the classic naturalist tropes of atavism and instinct.
-But in doing so he also presents a version of the human that exceeds the category of biological species---and through contrast with a canine character like those of *The Call of the Wild* and *White Fang*, shows just how much the species-concept needs to be revised to be experienced on human terms.
+In a short story from the same period, "To Build a Fire," London performs just such an expansion through the classic naturalist tropes of atavism and instinct, narrating a human experience in which multiple temporalities exist at once.
+In doing so, he also presents a version of the human that exceeds the category of biological species in the nature of its interaction with its environment---and through contrast with a canine character like those of *The Call of the Wild* and *White Fang*, he shows just how much the species-concept needs to be revised to be experienced on human terms.
 The story tests the ways the forms of knowledge that came to conflict in the "nature fakers" controversy define the experience of species in canine and human subjects alike.
-It also pursues an anti-essentialist definition of humanness as plastic and historically contingent---a definition that effectively blends the historical and natural-historical modes.
+It also pursues an anti-essentialist definition of humanness as plastic and historically contingent---a definition that effectively blends the historical and natural-historical modes in the same manner of Marxian species-being.

-What makes these meditations on the human stand out even more distinctly is the fact that they only exist in the second, longer version of the story---the version written after *The Call of the Wild*, *White Fang*, and *Before Adam*.
-"To Build a Fire" was first published as a much shorter story in [ ] magazine in 1902.
-Shortly afterward, in 1903, *The Call of the Wild* was published to popular acclaim, and was shortly followed by *White Fang* in 1906.
-Only after exploring the narrative challenges of species in canine characters did he write *Before Adam*, which was serialized in 1906 and 1907, extending to human characters the explorations of species that come more naturally in reference to non-human figures.
+What makes these meditations on the human stand out even more distinctly is the fact that they only exist in the second of the story's two versions---the one written after *The Call of the Wild*, *White Fang*, and *Before Adam*.
+"To Build a Fire" was first published as a much shorter story in *Youth's Companion* magazine in 1902.
+Shortly afterward, in 1903, *The Call of the Wild* was published to popular acclaim, followed by *White Fang* in 1906.
+Only after exploring the narrative challenges of species in canine characters did London write *Before Adam*, which was serialized in 1906 and 1907, extending to human characters the explorations of species that come more naturally in reference to non-human figures.
 Finally, in 1908, something he had discovered in writing these books prompted him to return to the events of "To Build a Fire" with